camunda/camunda-docs/docs/apis-tools/zeebe-api-rest/tutorial.md

 :::note

-In this tutorial, we will execute arguments to assign and unassign a user to and from a Zeebe user task.
+In this tutorial, we will execute arguments to assign and unassign a user to and from a Camunda user task.
 You can examine the framework for processing these arguments in the `cli.js` file before getting started.

 :::

-## Assign a Zeebe user task (POST)
+## Assign a Camunda user task (POST)

 :::note
-In this tutorial, you will capture a **Zeebe user task** ID to assign and unassign users in this API.
-Camunda 8.5 introduced this new [user task](/components/modeler/bpmn/user-tasks/user-tasks.md) implementation type, and these Zeebe user tasks are different from job worker-based user tasks.
-See more details on task type differences in the [migrating to Zeebe user tasks documentation](/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md#task-type-differences).
+In this tutorial, you will capture a **Camunda user task** ID to assign and unassign users in this API.
+Camunda 8.5 introduced this new [user task](/components/modeler/bpmn/user-tasks/user-tasks.md) implementation type, and these Camunda user tasks are different from job worker-based user tasks.
+See more details on task type differences in the [migrating to Camunda user tasks documentation](/apis-tools/migration-manuals/migrate-to-Camunda-user-tasks.md#task-type-differences).
 :::

-First, let's script an API call to assign a Zeebe user task.
+First, let's script an API call to assign a Camunda user task.

 To do this, take the following steps: